sagr612/sudoku/README.md

     I have used simple backtracking approach for this program.

     Any one with  g++ complier and a text editor  can run this program.
+    Create two text files :- input.txt and output.txt.
+    input.txt :- enter the input in this file. output.txt :- stores the output.

 Approach :---